rht-labs/tech-exercise/docs/1-the-manual-menace/666-here-be-dragons.md

 ![images/helm-index.png](images/helm-index.png)

 This lists the versions and details that the helm repository contains.
-So when you `helm repo add` it adds the repo url to your operating system dependent config file.
+So, when you `helm repo add`, it adds the repo url to your operating system dependent config file.
 This from `man helm`:

 ```bash
 | Operating System | Cache Path                | Configuration Path             | Data Path               |